mjbots/moteus/docs/reference.md

 ## `motor_position.rotor_to_output_ratio` ##

 The number of times the output turns for each revolution of the rotor.
+For gear reducers (almost all configurations), this will be less than one.
+For example, a 4x gear reduction would be entered as 0.25.

 # D. Maintenance #